 Increasingly, we should demonstrate not just what we do in health care, but what this contributes for the patient in terms of process and health outcomes.
 This will lead to a stronger focus on appropriate care (“gepast gebruik”).
 The mission of the medical research profile IHQC is to increase knowledge on cost-effective ways to improve patient experiences and outcomes in health care, by excellent research at the crossroads of clinical medicine and fundamental science, and of public health, primary - and secondary care.
 The research program aims both to evaluate healthcare innovations that improve quality of care, and to develop novel methods for the evaluation of health innovations and quality of care.

-Focus on two major research topics
+Focus on three major research topics

 Our research theme’s, as described under Programmes, culminate in two overarching topics aimed at improving health care quality: